sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

   --sha512 "$(sha512sum check_website.tar.gz | cut -f1 -d ' ')"
 {{< /highlight >}}

-If you're using a mac, you'll need to use `$(shasum -a 512 check_website.tar.gz | cut -f1 -d ' ')` to generate a checksum.
+If you're using macOS, you'll need to use `$(shasum -a 512 check_website.tar.gz | cut -f1 -d ' ')` to generate a checksum.

-If you're using windows, you'll need to use the `CertFile` utility to generate the checksum:
+If you're using Windows, you'll need to use the `CertFile` utility to generate the checksum:
 {{< highlight shell >}}
 CertUtil -hashfile check_website.tar.gz SHA512
 {{< /highlight >}}

 and extract the checksum from the output manually, before adding it to the sensuctl command.